 Paris is the capital of France and the country's most populous city.
 The diverse economy of Paris is essentially a service economy, with business and financial services generating nearly half of the Paris Region's GDP.
 France is in Western Europe, bordering the Bay of Biscay and English Channel, between Belgium and Spain, southeast of the UK; bordering the Mediterranean Sea, between Italy and Spain.
 Generally cool winters and mild summers, but mild winters and hot summers along the Mediterranean; occasional strong, cold, dry, north-to-north-westerly wind known as mistral.
 Mostly flat plains or gently rolling hills in north and west; remainder is mountainous, especially Pyrenees in south, Alps in east.
 The official language is French.
 English is commonly spoken in major cities and in business circles.
 Visitors, particularly native English speakers, should try to speak at least a few words of French.
 Do not use the familiar 'tu' form of address unless invited to do so.
 The main religion is Christianity.
 The economy of France is a mixed economy which is the fifth largest economy in the world, by measurement of GDP (nominal), behind the United States, Japan, China and Germany.
 It is the second largest economy in Europe.
+The security risk for expatriates in France is low.
+Risks include low levels of petty / street crime in major urban areas, especially in tourist areas, disruptions related to strikes, and terrorism.
 The population in Paris is 12.1 Mil (2014 est.), while the inflation rate is 0.5% (2014 est.).

 Cost Of Living